ietf-rats/draft-birkholz-rats-architecture/README.md

-# Reference Terminology for Remote Attestation Procedures
+# Architecture and Reference Terminology for Remote Attestation Procedures

 This is the working area for the individual Internet-Draft, "Reference Terminology for Remote Attestation Procedures".